-In order to offer a high-quality set of courses across all modalities, DU has adopted the following guidelines for fall 2020 courses:
+In order to offer high-quality courses across all modalities, DU has adopted the following guidelines for 2020-2021 courses:

 3. All student work will be submitted digitally—with limited exceptions.
 Regardless of class modality, student work shall be turned in digitally, with exceptions for such fields as the studio arts where physical artifacts are essential.
 Instructors requesting exceptions should clearly explain the need for students to submit physical work and provide the means to do so safely and conveniently.
 Instructors teaching in-person or hybrid courses should not distribute or receive paper materials.

 5. All courses will have a continuity plan.
-The instructor for every course shall record a continuity plan, meeting certain minimum criteria, this is filed with the chair and dean in the event it becomes necessary for someone else to assume their teaching responsibilities.
+The instructor for every course shall record a continuity plan meeting certain minimum criteria which is filed with the chair and dean in the event it becomes necessary for someone else to assume their teaching responsibilities.

 7. Courses will follow campus protocols to increase safety.
 The relevant sections of this plan offer detailed explanations about how to increase safety while teaching, including campus and classroom protocols.
 Student Affairs and Inclusive Excellence will develop specific, strong educational protocols for how to address violations that will be managed through the Honor Code.

-8. Every syllabus should include a statement to students about the learning expectations, including contingencies, they can expect in light of circumstances related to COVID-19 safety concerns.
-A template for instructors to modify for use is forthcoming.
+8. Every syllabus should include a statement to students.
+Instuctors will include a statement about the learning expectations, including contingencies, they expect in light of circumstances related to COVID-19 safety concerns.
+A template for instructors to modify has been provided.

 9. Instructors will adapt teaching practices for in-person teaching.
 Instructors will need to modify traditional in-person pedagogies to work in socially distanced classes.
 Examples include small group work, breakout sessions, group projects, and so on.
-DU will provide protocols for how to address any potential violations of distancing/safety guidelines.
+DU provides protocols for how to address any potential violations of distancing/safety guidelines.